bmeurant/technical-docs/software-architecture/architectural-styles/layered.md

 ---
 # Layered Architecture

-The **Layered architecture** is an [[software-architecture/architectural-styles/|architectural style]] that structures an application by grouping components with similar functionalities into horizontal layers.
-Each layer has a specific responsibility and can only communicate with the layer directly beneath it.
-This clear separation of concerns is the main strength of this model.
+The **Layered Architecture** is one of the most common and foundational architectural styles, serving as the default starting point for many applications.
+It organizes an application by grouping related functionality into stacked, horizontal layers.
+Each layer has a specific responsibility and should ideally only communicate with the layer directly below it.

 * **Core Principles:**
-    * **Separation of Concerns:** Each layer has a well-defined role, which makes the system easier to understand, maintain, and evolve.
+    * **Separation of Concerns:** Each layer is responsible for a specific concern (e.g., presentation, business logic, data access).
+This makes the system easier to understand and maintain.
-    * **Unidirectional Dependency:** A higher layer can invoke the services of a lower layer, but the reverse is not allowed.
-This principle creates a strict and predictable hierarchy.
+    * **Unidirectional Dependency (The Dependency Rule):** Dependencies flow in a single direction, downwards.
+A higher layer can call services in a lower layer, but a lower layer must not have any knowledge of the layers above it.
-    * **Abstractions:** Each layer exposes a well-defined set of services (often via an API) to the layer above it, hiding the implementation complexities of the lower layer.
+    * **Abstraction:** Each layer hides its implementation details from the layers above it, communicating only through a well-defined interface.

 ---